 - Studying for long periods of time can cause eyestrain.
 Take frequent breaks to give your eyes a rest!

 - Invest in an ergonomic chair.
-Uncomfortable seating can cause neck and back pain that may lead to tension-type headaches.
+Uncomfortable seating can cause neck and back pain that may lead to tension-type headache.

 - When it comes to alcohol, always drink in moderation, and with plenty of water in between drinks, to avoid hangover headaches in the morning.
 If hangovers do occur, treat with hydration and foods high in fructose (tomato juice, honey).